kubedb/docs/docs/guides/postgres/backup/kubestash/overview/index.md

 13. Then, it creates the `Job` to backup the targeted `PostgreSQL` database.

-14. The backup `Job` reads necessary information (e.g. auth secret, port)  to connect with the database from the `AppBinding` crd.
-It also reads backend information and access credentials from BackupStorage crd, Storage Secret and Repository path respectively.
+14. The backup `Job` reads necessary information (e.g. auth secret, port)  to connect with the database from the `AppBinding` CR.
+It also reads backend information and access credentials from `BackupStorage` CR, Storage Secret and `Repository` path respectively.

 15. Then, the `Job` dumps the targeted `PostgreSQL` database and uploads the output to the backend.
 KubeStash pipes the output of dump command to uploading process.
 Hence, backup `Job` does not require a large volume to hold the entire dump output.